learnbin.net nav logo

 Engineering Plastics

 Over the last 30 years, plastics have been developed to the point where they have started replacing many traditional materials such as wood and metal.
-Traditional materials have been replaced by engineering plastics due to many reasons.
+Traditional materials have been replaced by engineering plastics for many reasons.

 The main benefit of using engineering plastics is the low cost.
 It is more economical than using steel or wood.
 The other advantages are low weight, aesthetics (attractive appearance), functional design, reduced maintenance, corrosion resistance, and chemical resistance.